 – Derek Lynn: Fountain Manager

-Derek brings together our unique assortment of items for the Fountain and assembles our wine list from Stanford affiliated vineyards.
-In addition to making loads of milkshakes, Derek enjoys long cups of coffee, reading by the boat dock, and getting outside when the sun is out.
+Derek came to us from the beautiful Roanoke, Virginia, bringing his creativity and aptitude for program development to the Fountain and beyond.
+He either designs or hand selects our unique assortment of items for the Fountain and assembles our wine list from Stanford affiliated vineyards.
+In addition to making loads of milkshakes, Derek enjoys long cups of coffee, reading by the boat dock, and running around outside when the sun is shining.

 – Jan Schlereth: Head of Housekeeping

 Jan is responsible for making sure that your stay is as cozy and clean as possible.
-Recently, Jan has taken to overseas travel as her next exciting hobby.
+In her off time, Jan has taken to overseas travel and especially enjoys working with animals.

 -Casey Dattola: Head of Housekeeping Assistant